 Pippali is a very effective medicine in the treatment of Amavata.
 Amavata is rheumatoid arthritis.
 Ayurveda says the reason for this disease is formation of Ama (toxins) in the body due to impaired digestion, followed by vitiation of all dosha i.e. Vata, Pitta, and Kapha.

 A study done of arthritis patients for Vardhamaan Pippali Rasayana effect on condition showed, 50.56% relief from the symptom of pain in joints, 48.7% relief from the symptom of stiffness in the joints, 53.25% relief from the swelling in joints and 46.20% relief from restriction of movements with remarkable reduction (17.76%) in ESR.

 Pippali Vardhamaa Rasayana is prescribed by Acharaya Charaka and Acharaya Sushrut for treatment of Chronic fever, Malarial fever, Arthritis, Gout, Asthma, Chronic bronchitis, and Wasting disease.

-Pippali Vardhmaan Rasayana is basically, administration of Pippali powder in increasing doses for few days then decreasing the doses and finally withdrawing.
+Pippali Vardhmaan Rasayana is basically, administration of Pippali powder in increasing doses for a few days then decreasing the doses and finally withdrawing.

-The method is, long pepper powder is given in dose of 1 gm, twice a day on first day.
+The method is, long pepper powder is given in a dose of 1 gm, twice a day on first day.
 It is increased by 1 g daily up to a maximum dose of 5 g twice a day.
 The maximum dose 5 g, is given for 5 days and then it is decreased by 1 g daily to a dose of 1 g twice a day.
 Total duration of the treatment is 15 days.